• Skip to primary navigation

 As soon as there is a chill in the air and the leaves begin to change from green to yellow to red, my family asks me to bake pumpkin bread, and they insist that I make it with walnuts.
 Baking pumpkin bread is a sign that the season has changed, and it is autumn.
 The combination of pumpkin and spices makes the kitchen smell amazing.
 Pumpkin bread is a must for fall-baking.

 Over the years, I have tried many different recipes for pumpkin bread.
-However, every year I come back to this recipe because it is the most delicious and moist pumpkin bread I have eaten.
+However, every year I return to this recipe because it is the most delicious and moist pumpkin bread I have eaten.
 I know you will fall in love with it too!

 This pumpkin bread recipe is adapted from the Austin Jr. League’s cookbook Necessities and Temptations.
 It tastes unlike other pumpkin bread recipes because it has brandy in it.
 The brandy adds a layer of flavor and warmth to the bread.
 It is the secret ingredient!